 Oscar Van Leer

-Under Oscar’s stewardship, the foundation quickly developed into a highly professional and efficient charitable organization with a clearly defined objective.
+Under Oscar’s stewardship, the foundation quickly developed into a highly professional and efficient charitable organisation with a clearly defined objective.

 He firmly believed that the methods and insights of the business world could strengthen those of the social sector and vice versa.
 He sought an ideal synthesis between capitalism and socialism in the form of the ‘Van Leer Entity’.